mmmries/recruitbot/README.md

 ## Preparing the Pi

+__Initial Operating System Setup__
+I'm using the [2015-11-21 Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2015-11-24/2015-11-21-raspbian-jessie-lite.zip) image.
+After you have burned it to an SD card and booted it up you can login (username `pi`, password `raspberry`).
+Now run `sudo raspi-config` and make the following changes.

+* Expand the file system to use the whole MicroSD Card
+* Change the default user password (optional)
+* Change the default locale to en-US UTF-8 UTF-8
+* Change the timezone to America/Denver
+* Change the keyboard layout to a US layout
+* Change the hostname to piN (I name my name `pi1`, `pi2`, etc)

 __Setup Wifi Credentials__
 Your Wifi credentials will depend on the network that you connect to.
 We like to bring our own WiFi router to events and always try to configure out robots to connect to that router.